Did you know that your average Australian small business signs eight standard form contracts per year?

 - Seek legal advice.

-Example of an unfair contracts
+Example of an unfair contract

 Numerous small business owners have complained that an advertising company’s contract contained an automatic rollover clause under which the agreement renewed every year.
 This clause could be considered unfair if: